Farms & Work Stations

 The Tissue Culture Laboratory functions as a modern facility for micro-propagation of a variety of horticultural crops.
 Students work with a variety of methodologies and media compositions to learn and experience the effectiveness and usefulness of micro-propagation to the horticultural industry.

-The Orchard and Garden contain a wide variety of fruit crops as well as seasonal plantings of vegetable crops providing students with additional learning opportunities.
+The Orchard contains a variety of fruit crops as well as seasonal plantings of vegetable crops providing students with additional learning opportunities.
 Through these work areas students are exposed and trained in propagation, pruning, pest management, irrigation, weed control, fertilization, soil testing and preparation, quality control, and harvesting.
-The College also maintains hives of honeybees for the purpose of pollination as well as exposing students to the importance of insect pollinators to the agricultural industry.
-The Garden is a joint effort with the Agriculture, Landscaping, Hotel and Restaruant Management, Farmers Market, and Keeter Center departments.
-It is of great benefit educationally and for our dining customers.
+The College also maintains honeybees for the purpose of pollination as well as exposing students to the importance of insect pollinators to the agricultural industry.

 The College of the Ozarks Processing Plant has typically 11-12 student workers.
 Students are taught, through hands on experience, every phase of the meat industry from harvest to finished product.